goyalvipul/plotly/README.md

    c. reports - contains mochawesome reports, autgenerated after each execution.
 3. Reports:
    a.
 Integrated "Mochawesome" reports with the framework, which will produce an HTML version of the results of the execution.
+4. config:
+   a. test.json : config file used to mentioned all the
+      Envrinmental values
+      Rereun numbers
+      Reporter
+      Env variables